How to Tension Guy Wires

 The Importance of Guy Wire Tension

-Since guy wires stabilize structures and transfer their weight, installing them at the proper tension is crucial.
-Wires that are too tight may cause compression failure in a structure, causing it to buckle and even collapse from too much pressure.
+Tensioning wires too tight may cause compression failure in a structure, causing it to buckle and even collapse from too much pressure.
 High tension can also make the wires vibrate during heavy wind or earthquakes, inducing excessive wear and tear on wire and structure components.

 For best tension results, only use high-quality products, and always enlist the help of a professional.
-Routinely check on your guy wires' tensions to ensure your commercial structures are as stable as possible, and adjust the tension as needed.
+Routinely check your guy wires' tensions to ensure your commercial structures are as stable as possible, and adjust the tension as needed.

 Equipment Needed to Tension Guy Wires Safely